Hiranyaloka/mt-plugin-moredata/README.markdown

     ruby = red
     ...

-In other words, array items are separated by a comma (or whatever your default setting is), and keys are separated by their values by a colon "=" (or whatever you set in plugin settings), but each key-value pair in a named hash group must be separated by a line return.
+In other words, array items are separated by a comma (or whatever your default setting is), and keys are separated by their values by an equals sign "=" (or whatever you set in plugin settings), but each key-value pair in a named hash group must be separated by a line return.

+Extra whitespace is tolerated around the separator characters.
+So `one,two` is the same as `one , two`.
+And `snow=white` is the same as `snow = white`.
+The exception is if you choose a space ' ' as the separator character for your arrays or hashes.
+Then the syntax is less forgiving.

 The data is processed with Text::CSV, allowing whitespace and double quoted strings.
 Text::CSV will use Text::CSV_XS if available on your system (much faster).

 There should be no extra whitespace between the open tag, your data identifier, and the `=` sign.
 So for example with the default open tag, you should always do this `---my tag=`.
 In other words your data identifier can only have internal spaces.

 ## CHOOSING TAGS AND SEPARATORS ##
-You can configure the open and close tags and the data and hash separator strings.
-The data separator and hash separator strings can be the same if you wish.
+You can configure the open and close tags and the data and hash separator characters.
+The array separator can have the same value as the hash separator.

+The open tag, close tag, and separator characters are trimmed for leading and trailing whitespace.
+However, the separator characters are not trimmed when their value is " " (whitespace).
+Therefore it is possible to split on whitespace, but be warned that the the syntax is less forgiving.

-If your separator character appears in your data, be sure to add quotes around the string (see [Text::CSV documentation](http://search.cpan.org/~makamaka/Text-CSV-1.21/lib/Text/CSV.pm)).
+If your separator character appears in your data, be sure to add quotes around the items (see [Text::CSV documentation](http://search.cpan.org/~makamaka/Text-CSV-1.21/lib/Text/CSV.pm)).
 For example, this array works:

 ---names=
 "Payton, Walter", "Singletary, Michael", "Perry, William"